Research Interests

 Lightning Pose

-Lightning Pose (LP) is an industry-grade pose estimation software package that utilizes unlabeled frames to train better models.
-LP uses unsupervised training objectives that penalize the network whenever its predictions violate a variety of spatiotemporal constraints.
-It also uses a new network architecture that predicts the pose for a given frame using temporal context from surrounding unlabeled frames.
+Lightning Pose is an industry-grade pose estimation software package that utilizes unlabeled frames to train better models.
+Unsupervised training objectives penalize the network whenever its predictions violate a variety of spatiotemporal constraints, and a novel network architecture predicts the pose for a given frame using temporal context from surrounding unlabeled frames.
 We provide a browser-based app for data labeling and model training and evaluation.

 Partitioned Subspace VAE